 As the average age of construction workers continues to rise, and the interest in pursuing construction careers by young people continues to fall, it’s never been more important to address worker mental health and lessen the likelihood of burnout.
 For contractors looking for ways to keep their workers burnout-free and on the job, we have a few ideas.

-- Lighten the load.
 As the saying goes, many hands make light work.
-If your projects are perpetually understaffed, the workers left on the job will be overworked, overstressed, and ready to bolt at the first opportunity.
-The labor shortage is here to stay, at least for the time being, so companies must be constantly looking to hire.
-Recruitment should be an ongoing corporate strategy instead of a reactionary scramble, so a pool of new talent will be available as needed, reducing the amount of time an inadequate number of workers are left to do the job of many.
+Perpetually understaffed projects lead to overworked, stressed workers, ready to leave.
+The labor shortage is here to stay, so companies must be constantly looking to hire.
+Recruitment should be an ongoing corporate strategy.
+This approach ensures a pool of new talent is available as needed.
+It also reduces the time when an inadequate number of workers are left to do the job of many.

 In conclusion, perhaps the most sobering statistic attesting to the problem of mental health is that of suicides – in 2020, the CDC found that the suicide rate for men working in construction is about four times higher than the general population.
 Clearly, more needs to be done to make the construction industry safer, both physically and mentally.
 Taking steps to address both issues can go a long way towards keeping your workers at work, and your projects on-schedule.